Hollumidhe/system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Task 4 - Create a script that lists environment variables.
 * Task 5 - Create a script that lists all local variables and environment variables, and functions.
 8 Task 6 - Create a script that creates a new local variable.
+* Task 7 - Create a script that creates a new global variable.